-Generally, both contributions are income-tax deductible; however, for employees (savers) there is a ceiling of ≤ 180 per year.
+Generally, both contributions are income-tax deductible; however, for employees (savers) there is a ceiling of €180 per year.
 This means that the monthly contributions to the Pillar III supplementary pension fund up to ≤ 15 are income tax base deductible.
 Above this amount, the contributions made to the individual saving account are subject to personal income tax.
-Considering that the average salary in Slovakia (year 2017) is was around ≤ 954 (in 2017), employee contributions up to 1.57% of the gross average salary can be deducted from the personal income tax base.
+Considering that the average salary ($\leq 1,013$ in 2018), employee contributions up to 1.48% of the gross average salary can be deducted from the personal income tax base.

 Employer contributions are treated in a slightly different way.
 Contributions are tied to the monthly salary of employees.
 Employer's contributions up to 6% of monthly salary are treated as tax expenses.
 Therefore, employers are motivated to contribute on behalf of employees up to this tax favorable ceiling.
-Taking into account the average salary in Slovakia, contributions up to €57.24 per employee per month are considered as tax expenses for contributing employers in 2017.
-Taking into account the poor supplementary pension funds' performance and the relatively high level of charges, favorable tax treatment of employer's contributions are the key drivers of new members entering.
+Taking into account the average salary in Slovakia, contributions up to $\in 60.78$ per employee per month are considered as tax expenses for contributing employers in 2018.
+Taking into account the poor supplementary pension funds' performance and the relatively high level of charges, favorable tax treatment of employer's contributions are the key drivers for the participants.
 At the same time, this favorable treatment of employer's contributions paid on behalf of its employees exclusively in the Pillar III scheme creates an administrative monopoly in form of preferred supplementary retirement product in Slovakia.